jeevitha-a-22/fitness-tracker-dashboard/README.txt

 2. Open index.html in a web browser.
 3. Navigate through the pages using the menu.

-- Developed by Pavana MX , Jeevitha A , Rhea tess
+- Developed by Jeevitha A